A Brief History of Electroconvulsive Therapy

 In the 1950s, a new wave in psychiatry was ushered in with the advent of chlorpromazine, the early antidepressants, and the discovery of lithium's effectiveness as a mood stabilizer.
 Yet, it was ECT that represented the first major breakthrough in biological psychiatry.
 All of these developments contributed to the gradual closure of state mental hospitals in the United States.

 In the 1960s, psychiatrist Thomas Szasz spearheaded what came to be known as the "antipsychiatry movement" which attacked psychiatry on multiple fronts, including the practice of ECT, viewed as inhumane and torturous.
 ECT fell out of favor in the 1960s and 1970s, but it made a resurgence in the 1980s.
-Today, it is a widely accepted treatment for serious mental disorder and is taught and practiced at hospitals throughout the world.
+Today, it is a widely accepted treatment for serious mental disorders and is taught and practiced at hospitals throughout the world.
 It is estimated that one million people receive ECT annually (Leiknes, Schweder, & Høie, 2012).

 ECT's discovery as an effective treatment for severe mental disorder represented the first real hope for patients once considered to be untreatable, and it continues to offer many patients relief from otherwise unrelenting and debilitating psychiatric symptoms.
 Its story reveals a history that is just as remarkable as its well-established effectiveness.